lingtran/intro_nltk_python/README.md

-# Introduction to Natural Language Toolkit
+# Exploring Natural Language Toolkit

-## Exploring NLTK
 Getting started with NLP using the Python NLTK library!